chrismcclellan/mumble/docs/mumble.md

 - language `string` - A 4-letter language code, e.g. en-US.
 - autoRestart `boolean` - Whether to allow auto restarting the speech recognizer.
 - continuous `boolean` - Whether the speech recognizer should act as a dictation device.
-- maxAlternatives `integer` - The max number of alternative transcripts from the speech recognizer.
+- maxAlternatives `integer` - The max number of alternative transcripts from the speech recognizer (defaults to 5).
 - debug `boolean` - Whether to enable debug logging.
 - commands <code>[Array.&lt;Command&gt;](#Command)</code> - An array of commands, can also be added with addCommand().
-- callbacks <code>[Array.&lt;SpeechCallback&gt;](#SpeechCallback)</code> - An object describing various callbacks to events.
+- callbacks <code>[Array.&lt;SpeechCallback&gt;](#SpeechCallback)</code> - An object describing various callbacks to events (start, end, speech, recognizeMatch, recognizeNoMatch, error).

 **Type**: `object`